Xilinx ISE: Synthesis

 Xilinx's patented algorithms for synthesis allow designs to run up to 30% faster than competing programs, and allows greater logic density which reduces project time and costs.

 Also, due to the increasing complexity of FPGA fabric, including memory blocks and I/O blocks, more complex synthesis algorithms were developed that separate unrelated modules into slices, reducing post-placement errors.

-IP Cores are offered by Xilinx and other third-party vendors, to implement system-level functions such as digital signal processing (DSP), bus interfaces, networking protocols, image processing, embedded processors, and peripherals.
+IP cores are offered by Xilinx and other third-party vendors, to implement system-level functions such as digital signal processing (DSP), bus interfaces, networking protocols, image processing, embedded processors, and peripherals.
 Xilinx has been instrumental in shifting designs from ASIC-based implementation to FPGA-based implementation.

 Editions

 The Subscription Edition is the licensed version of Xilinx ISE, and a free trial version is available for download.

 The Web Edition is the free version of Xilinx ISE, that can be downloaded and used for no charge.
-It provides synthesis and programming for a limited number of Xilinx devices.
+It provides synthesis and programming for a limited types of Xilinx devices.
 In particular, devices with a large number of I/O pins and large gate matrices are disabled.

 The low-cost Spartan family of FPGAs is fully supported by this edition, as well as the family of CPLDs, meaning small developers and educational institutions have no overheads from the cost of development software.

 License registration is required to use the Web Edition of Xilinx ISE, which is free and can be renewed an unlimited number of times.